 Read Personal MBA Coach’s Top Tips For Tackling Columbia Business School’s Essays Below!

 The Columbia Business School essays changed slightly for 2021-2022 applications.

 So, what is new?
 Essay 1 remains unchanged while candidates have a choice for essays 2 and 3.

-While the Columbia Business School application itself is not yet open, candidates should begin their essays ASAP.
+While the Columbia MBA application itself is not yet open, candidates should begin their essays ASAP.
 Given Columbia Business School’s rolling admissions, getting an early start is particularly crucial.

 This spring, Personal MBA Coach was delighted to welcome Nicole Shay to our team!
 Nicole worked as an Admissions Director at Columbia Business School from 2015 until 2021.
-With Nicole’s help, Personal MBA Coach has shared our tips for approaching this year’s Columbia MBA Essays.
+With Nicole’s help, Personal MBA Coach has shared our tips for approaching this year’s Columbia Business School essay questions.

 The three questions together will prompt MBA candidates to cover a wide range of information about their professional goals, plans on campus, personal stories and leadership styles.